Body Double: Casting

 De Palma initially wanted pornographic actress Annette Haven to play Holly, but she was rejected by the studio due to her pornographic filmography.
-Nonetheless, Haven did appear in a minor role and consulted with DePalma about the adult film industry.
+Nonetheless, Haven did appear in a minor role and consulted with De Palma about the adult film industry.
 De Palma then offered the role to Linda Hamilton, who turned it down in favor of The Terminator.
-Jamie Lee Curtis, Carrie Fisher, and Tatum O'Neal were considered for the role before Melanie Griffith was cast.
+Jamie Lee Curtis, Carrie Fisher and Tatum O'Neal were considered for the role before Melanie Griffith was cast.
 De Palma later said Haven "was an enormous amount of help" to him in his understanding of the adult film industry and what Holly's background might be, and Griffith brought "a comic edge that I wanted to be a major part of the tone of the second half of the movie."
 Griffith was initially reluctant to take the role, thinking she "didn't want any more nymphet roles, but now I think I can bring a lot of life to that kind of character...I think I gave her a great amount of intelligence."

-De Palma considered Dutch erotic actress Sylvia Kristel for the role of Gloria, but she was unavailable.
+De Palma considered Dutch erotic actress Sylvia Kristel for the role of Gloria Revelle, but she was unavailable.
 Although he cast Deborah Shelton, he found her voice to be unsuitable and had her lines dubbed by Helen Shaver in post-production.

-Body Double contains a film within a film sequence in which pop band Frankie Goes to Hollywood performs their song "Relax" on the set of a pornographic film, and in which scream queen Brinke Stevens, and adult actresses Cara Lott and Annette Haven appear.
+Body Double contains a film within a film sequence in which pop band Frankie Goes to Hollywood performs their song "Relax" on the set of a pornographic film, and in which scream queen Brinke Stevens and adult actresses Cara Lott and Annette Haven appear.
 The club scene was converted into a music video and shown on MTV.
 Voice actor Rob Paulsen has a bit role as a cameraman who utters "Where's the cum shot?".